Energy Fundamentals for Leaders

 • Develop an employee resource capable of providing informed direction and leadership on projects requiring consideration of direct or indirect energy impact

-• Benefit from professionals able to understand the global context of energy as well as its related socio-economic, political, and environmental complexities
+• Benefit from professionals able to understand the global context of energy as well as its related socio-economic, political, Indigenous and environmental complexities

 • Develop a group of professionals by providing them with the tools necessary for making informed decisions, project planning, and strategic development within an energy context